 Of course there is the fact I cannot go here without visiting the famous gingerbread shop.
 Steeped in history, secret recipes and quite honestly delicious.
 You will see why the queues are so big.

 Now here is a place I see more than often.
 I use Keswick, a town on its banks as a base for many a weekend of hiking/climbing.
 In fact a walk around Derwent Water itself is a good 10 miles I have undertook many a time.
-It has so much variety, woods, stoney beaches, parks and surrounded by great high peaks.
+It has so much variety, woods, stone beaches, parks and surrounded by great high peaks.

 Skiddaw rises up behind Keswick and my favourite starting point for Scafell Pike is just beyond the other end of the Water.
 I never tire of this place.
+Derwentwater is a wonderful area to come with a camera at anytme of the day.

 Five miles long, this great Lake was an inspiration to many.
 Arthur Ransome based much of ‘swallows and Amazons’ on it and I use it as a magnificent view looking over all of it when training on its neighbouring Mountain The Old Man of Coniston.
 It is perhaps most famous for its use to break the world waterspeed record.
 Donald Campbell broke the world record a few times on the lake in the 50s but in 1967 decided to attempt to break 300 mph.
 This he did (reached 320 mph), but famously on the return leg coming back along the lake from that record his boat flipped, turned upside down and the impact on the water killed him.
 The record never stood as the rules state you must do a return leg.